Lee Won-hee

 He won his Olympic gold medal by way of Ippon against Vitaly Makarov of Russia with 9 seconds left.
-He was leading in the bout anyway, but had secured the win when he went in for Drop Seoi Nage and combined it with Ko-Ouchi Gari to deliver Makarov onto his back with force.
+He was leading in the bout anyway, but had secured the win when he went in for Drop Seoi Nage and combined it with Kouchi gari to deliver Makarov onto his back with force.
 He was voted top judoka in the 2004 Olympics.
 Lee was renowned for his favourite technique Tai Otoshi.

 Lee is arguably one of the best South Korean judokas ever to live.
 During his active career, he was nicknamed "Mr. Ippon" and "Grand Slammer" for his 48-game winning streak, of which, 43 were won by ippon.
 He lost to Wang Ki-chun in the qualifications for the 2007 World Championships in Rio de Janeiro and 2008 Olympics in Beijing.

 Lee taught judo at his alma mater Yong In University.
 In 2015, he was promoted to head coach of the South Korean Women's Judo National Team.